-Tubu Tree is owned and operated by Wilderness Safaris, but it has the feeling of an owner-run camp – we love it at YZ!
-Nicely isolated from other properties and offering a friendly atmosphere and great game viewing, Tubu really is something special.
-If you’re travelling out of peak flood season May to September, you could consider splitting your stay between this camp and Little Vumbura, Kwara, or Little Kwara, as the latter properties provide water-based activities during this time.
-Accommodation at Tubu is booked on a full-board basis, including all meals, all local drinks, twice-daily scheduled camp activities, park fees, and a laundry service.
+Wilderness Tubu Tree is owned and operated by Wilderness, but it has the feeling of an owner-run camp – we love it at YZ!
+Nicely isolated from other properties and offering a friendly atmosphere and great game viewing, Wilderness Tubu really is something special.
+If you’re traveling out of peak flood season May to September, you could consider splitting your stay between this camp and Wilderness Little Vumbura, or Kwara, as the latter properties provide water-based activities during this time.
+Accommodation at Wilderness Tubu is booked on a full-board basis, including all meals, all local drinks, twice-daily scheduled camp activities, park fees, and a laundry service.
 The camp is open throughout the year.

 ACCESS & LOCATION:

 The camp is usually accessed via 10 minutes’ road transfer from the local airstrip.
 It’s situated on Hunda Island, within the Jao Reserve.
 This is one of the most beautiful locations in the Okavango Delta!